 These four trends highlight what the true cost of poor project management entails.
 When projects fail, the organization doesn’t just lose money.
 Failed projects are the outward sign of deeper problems surrounding complexity, change, customization, and communication glitches.
 Once these manifest in failure, feelings of frustration and resentment at the failure erode the organization’s ability to deal with these “4 Cs”...and the recycle repeats itself.

 Organizations can break the cycle, however.
 By teaching employees the basics of teamwork, communication, and good management practices, struggling organizations can “educate their way” toward better project management and higher success rates.
 And successful organizations, for their part, can put in place a culture of sustained success, no matter what the changing business landscape brings.
-To see some of our quality courses on these topics, simply request a free 15-day trial.
+To see some of our quality courses on these topics, simply request a free trial of our HSI LMS.
 Sometimes a few small changes are all that is needed to break the cycle and achieve success.

 - Read our helpful tips for never missing deadlines in our blog post.

 - Project management is one of the many of the soft skills training topics we offer.
 You can scan through the list to see how they may work with your existing training program.

 - You can view our Business Skills library to see the full course list which includes project management.

 - You may want to take a step back and evaluate additional training needs.
 Our eBook "7 Critical Questions for Evaluating Your Learning Strategy" will be helpful with this exercise.